couchbaselabs/node-ottoman/docusaurus/docs/advanced/ottoman-couchbase.md

 There is however an easier way to validate any document properties value so long as the check you are performing uses a regular expression.
 The [ValidatorOption](/docs/api/interfaces/validatoroption.html#hierarchy') can take a regexp and message as an argument, so we can reduce our code down to:

-::: tip Update Schema to use Validator
+:::tip Update Schema to use Validator
 ```js
 const regx = /^(\([0-9]{3}\)|[0-9]{3}-)[0-9]{3}-[0-9]{4}$/
 const airlineSchema = new Schema({